Graduates of the Human Services and Behavioral Health program work directly with a diverse group of clients of all ages including:

 Basic Facts about the MHT Program

-- We began in September 1967 under a grant from the National Institute of Mental Health (NIMH) as a joint venture between Sinclair Community College and the State of Ohio, Department of Mental Hygiene and Corrections (now ODMH - Ohio Department of Mental Health).
+- We began in September 1967 under a grant from the National Institute of Mental Health (NIMH) as a joint venture between Sinclair Community College and the State of Ohio, Department of Mental Hygiene and Corrections (now ODMHAS - Ohio Department of Mental Health and Addiction Services).

-- From their inception, all four community mental health centers in Dayton were staffed, in part, by Sinclair MHT graduates.
+- From their inception, all four community behavioral health centers in Dayton were staffed, in part, by Sinclair MHT graduates.

 - Currently over seventy five (75) training sites covering a six county area.

-- Graduates pursue bachelor degrees in the fields of psychology, social work, rehabilitation counseling, addiction studies, occupational therapy, and nursing.
+- Graduates pursue Bachelor degrees in the fields of social work, human services, rehabilitation counseling, substance abuse counseling, psychology, and nursing.

 - Accredited by the Council for Standards in Human Service Education.

-- Program graduates mirror the national profile for paraprofessional human service graduates in terms of age and sex distribution, socioeconomic position, and motivation for entering the field.
+- Program graduates mirror the national profile for paraprofessional human service and chemical dependency graduates in terms of age and sex distribution, socioeconomic position, and motivation for entering the field.